Shell Chain Native Account Abstraction Guide

 If account.validation_code_hash is set, the chain delegates validation to

-account-specific EVM logic instead of the built-in PQ verifier.
+account-specific PQVM logic instead of the built-in PQ verifier.

 This is the hook for advanced account policies such as: